 - Multiroom speakers are not as portable as Bluetooth speakers.

-How to compare when choosing Wi-Fi multiroom speakers
+How to compare Wi-Fi multiroom speakers

 Some people might be willing to pay thousands of dollars for the highest sound quality and sleekest designs available, while others might be satisfied with low-cost speakers that are easy to use and support all of the streaming services they subscribe to.